Analysing or debugging a simulation

 rent<2011-01> >> [300.
 0.]

-The rent variable is indented to the right relative to housing_allowance.
-This means that housing_allowance variable called the rent calculation.
-It was called on the same period, ‘2011-01’.
-As the rent variable’s value was an input value given by our TEST_CASE, it was returned to housing_allowance.
-Then, as the housing_allowance variable has a valid formula on ‘2011-01’, it used the rent value to calculate its amount for its two households (h1 and h2): [75.
+The rent variable is indented to the right relative to housing_allowance indicating that housing_allowance variable called the rent calculation.
+It was called on the same period: ‘2011-01’.
+The rent variable’s value was an input value given by the TEST_CASE and was returned to housing_allowance.
+The housing_allowance variable has a valid formula for ‘2011-01’ which used the rent value to calculate housing_allowance for its two households (household_1 and household_2): [75.
 0.]

-Thus, on the left side of the double chevrons, you can read the trace from top to bottom to see the dependencies between the variables.
-And on the right side, you can read it from bottom to top to see how the simulation result is built.
+Thus, on the left side of the double chevrons, the trace can be read from top to bottom to see the dependencies between the variables.
+The right side can be read from bottom to top to see how the simulation result is built.

-Likewise, if you are calculating housing_allowance on a large population you will be able to check your calculation results with aggregated outputs.
-To do so, you can add the aggregate=True option as follows:
+Likewise, in calculating housing_allowance on a large population it is possible to aggregate outputs.
+To do so, add the aggregate=True option as follows:

 simulation.tracer.print_computation_log(aggregate=True)